apache/apisix/docs/en/latest/tutorials/monitor-api-health-check.md

 ## Start the APISIX demo project

-This project leverages existing the pre-defined [Docker Compose configuration](https://github.com/apache/apisix-docker/blob/master/example/docker-compose.yml) file to set up, deploy and run APISIX, etcd, Prometheus, and other services with a single command.
+This project leverages the pre-defined [Docker Compose configuration](https://github.com/apache/apisix-docker/blob/master/example/docker-compose.yml) file to set up, deploy and run APISIX, etcd, Prometheus, and other services with a single command.
 First, clone the [apisix-docker](https://github.com/apache/apisix-docker) repo on GitHub and open it in your favorite editor, navigate to `/example` folder, and start the project by simply running `docker compose up` from the folder.

 When you start the project, Docker downloads any images it needs to run.
 You can see the full list of services in [docker-compose.yaml](https://github.com/apache/apisix-docker/blob/master/example/docker-compose.yml) file.